 We understand you are concerned about your friend or relative until you know they are safely back on the ward.
-The staff can usually advise you what time to phone to find out how the patient is doing.
-Please remember that most information is confidential and cannot be given over the telephone even if you are immediate family, but you will be provided with basic information that we are able to share.
-If your relative is not back on the ward when you phone, please try not to worry.
-Staff will explain the reasons for the delay, but please remember the staff have to respect confidentiality.
+The staff can usually advise you what time to phone to find out how the patient is doing and what time they will be ready for collection.